stuartellis/sve-personal-website/content/articles/tf-wrapper-design.md

 For practical walk-through of using the example tooling, see [this article](https://www.stuartellis.name/articles/tf-monorepo-tooling/).

-This wrapper is specifically for Terraform and OpenTofu.
+This wrapper is specifically for OpenTofu and Terraform.
 You could write a similar wrapper for other Infrastructure as Code (IaC) tools.
 Many of the same design considerations will apply for other tools, such as CloudFormation.

-> These articles uses the identifier _TF_ or _tf_ for Terraform and OpenTofu.
+> These articles uses the identifier _TF_ or _tf_ for OpenTofu and Terraform.
 Both tools accept the same commands and have the same behavior.
 The tooling itself is just called `tft` (_TF Tasks_).

 ## Goals